mercedes-arnwine/zwift-project/README.md

-Please follow following steps to install the project
+Please follow the following steps to install the project

-- Clone the project to your local
+- Clone the project to your local machine
 - Navigate inside the project directory
 - run npm install